Active Inference with a Self-Prior in the Mirror-Mark Task: DISCUSSION

 As a limitation, whereas prior work has been validated on real robots~\cite{hoffmann_robot_mirror_2021, lanillos_robot_self_other_2020}, the present study is confined to a simulated environment.
 The removal probability plateauing at approximately 70\% is also a limitation; the failure modes reported above suggest that mismatch with the self-prior can be partially reduced merely by making the sticker visually disappear rather than physically removing it.
 This also implies that, even though the model reproduces the core behavior of mirror self-recognition, the significance attributed to that behavior is still strongly influenced by environmental structure and body mechanics.

 To what level, then, does this model implement mirror self-recognition?
 Apps and Tsakiris~\cite{apps_free-energy_2014} proposed that self-recognition can be modeled probabilistically under the free energy principle, with one's body inferred as the entity most likely to be ``me'' in a Bayesian sense.
-The self-prior is a computational implementation of such a probabilistic self-representation, implicitly distinguishing ``self'' from ``non-self'' by assigning high density to familiar sensory experiences.
+The self-prior can be viewed as a computational implementation of such a probabilistic self-representation, implicitly separating familiar self-related states from less familiar ones by assigning high density to familiar sensory experiences.
 In Rochat's~\cite{rochat2003five} five levels of self-awareness, the model is closest to Level 3: identification, in which the reflected image can be linked to one's own body.

 Of Mitchell's~\cite{mitchell_mental_1993} two theories of mirror self-recognition, the inductive theory requires (1) mature kinesthetic-visual matching and (2) understanding of mirror correspondence, while the deductive theory additionally requires (3) full understanding of object permanence and (4) objectification of body parts.
 The model implements the core elements of the inductive theory through self-prior-based visual-proprioceptive matching and implicit learning of mirror reflection, but object permanence and explicit objectification of body parts are not yet implemented.